wecomstock/pow-shield/README.md

 |                   2048 |     592.1ms |        N/A |            3407 |
 |                   4096 |    1212.6ms |        N/A |            3322 |

-From the above sample, we can see that the appropriate max load estimate for PoW Shield is around 512 concurrent connections.
+From the above sample, we can see that the appropriate max load estimate for Cloudflare is around 512 concurrent connections.
 Error rates and latencies deteriorate beyond normal acceptance afterwards.
-Hence in a load-balanced environment on the machine (1 PoW Shield instance on each of it's 8 cores), it should be able to handle a maximum of approximately 4096 concurrent connections (clients) at a total request rate of 32k requests/second.
+Hence in a load-balanced environment on the machine (1 Cloudflare instance on each of it's 8 cores), it should be able to handle a maximum of approximately 4096 concurrent connections (clients) at a total request rate of 32k requests/second.

 ## References